 Let’s wrap it up

-All of the freelance professionals that participate in our research agreed to the following characteristics that set who is a pro:
+All of the freelance professionals that participated in our research agreed to the following characteristics that set who is a pro:

 - People can depend on you